matthewwin29/finalchallenge/FinalChallenge.md

 ## **Choice of Feature**

+The reason I picked a game type of feature is because as I would further explain later in the Research segment promotes,

+-  greater retention of attention span
+-  greater retention of information
+-  higher levels  of engagement
+- motivation through gamification

 ## **Intention of use**

-My hangman game feature is meant to be played one person at a time, and my intention of this feature is that I would like
+My hangman game feature is meant to be played one person at a time, with each game lasting about a minute, my other intention of this feature is that I would like the audience to remember the names of my classmates and I through this fun game that promotes greater retention of information, and motivation through gamification of the process.

+An example of this would be like for example, when a parent plays red light green light with the child so she/he would intuitively learn to stop at red lights and walk at greens at crossing lights in the future.

 # Research

+## **Benefits of Interactive Features for educational use**
+asdf

+## **Benefits of Interactive Features for Coporate use**
+asdf

+## **Benefits of Gamification of activities**
+asdf
 # Installation Steps

 ## **Libraries Installation**